As millennials when you begin to embrace life in all its glory saving money for future is the furthest thing on your mind.

 Make this commitment to yourself to start an emergency fund ASAP.
 Each month set aside some amount for this purpose.

-- First; your friend from college buys those strapped red leather boots that are totally lit!
+Your friend buys those strapped red leather boots that are totally lit!
 You really need to have one of those.
 So what do you do?
 You purchase a nice purple boot for yourself that’s even better than what your friend has.

-- Now a second one, your favourite social media influencer recommends some high-end “organic” skincare products to you and you buy it right away.
+A social media influencer recommends some high-end “organic” skincare products and you buy it right away.

-- Lastly, you see a dress so perfect to make every head turn, but it’s really pricey but you buy it anyway, never mind the pending student loan!
+You see a dress that’s too perfect but pricey, you buy it anyway, never mind the pending student loan!

 In all these above mentioned situations you are living a life dictated by others.

-I understand, as a millennial social media makes it difficult to stop the comparison.
-You are influenced by what your favourite celebrity or your best friend uploads on Facebook.
+As a millennial you are influenced social media; by what your favorite celebrity or your friend uploads on Facebook.

-But here’s the thing most social media images are curated to sell you an idea of perfect life.
+But most social media images are curated to sell you an idea of perfect life.

 That perfect image of your favourite celebrity has probably been airbrushed.
 The fully furnished rented accommodation your friend just moved into was paid by her parents.

-Falling into comparison and appearance trap you are just resenting yourself as well as others.
-Create reasonable expectations and goals for yourself.
+Falling into comparison and appearance trap you are just resenting yourself.